MuKuL-DiXiT/Fit-Fusion/README.md

-# Project Title
+# Fit Fusion

-Short one-line description of the project.
+Integration of health tracking and e-commerce

 ## Table of Contents
 - [Project Overview](#project-overview)